vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

     * Docker

    For more information, see [Deploying Clusters](clusters-deploy.md)
 4. Install and configure packages using the Tanzu CLI.
-For more information, see []()
+For more information, see [Packages Overview](packages-intro).

 This section provides descriptions of the components you deploy, and the elements required in the deployment.